 We are caught in a self-defeating system.

 It’s no wonder many educators are retiring early or switching careers.
-Unfortunately, for many other teachers, it’s too late to switch careers or they don’t have immediate options available to them.
+Unfortunately, for many other teachers, it’s too late to switch careers or they can't afford to retire early.

 It’s easier for Americans to talk about poor teacher salaries than to focus on a very broken public education system.
-But unless teachers' working conditions improve, we will continue to see droves of teachers leaving the profession.
-This impacts teachers, students, and taxpayers, as recruiting and training new teachers costs school districts millions of dollars every year.
+But unless teachers' working conditions improve, we will continue to see droves of good teachers leave the profession.
+This impacts teachers, students, and taxpayers, as recruiting and training new teachers costs school districts across the U.S. billions of dollars every year.